ssonkiya/ssonkiya.github.io/_posts/2016-8-8-Better-Plotting-in-Python-with-Seaborn.md

 ![](http://robinsones.github.io/images/qualitative_color_palette.png)

-  - **Sequential color palettes**, where your data range goes from relatively uninteresting or low values to relatively interesting of high values.
+  - **Sequential color palettes**, where your data range goes from relatively uninteresting or low values to relatively interesting or high values.
 These color palettes go from light to dark or dark to light in one color or similar colors.

 ![](http://robinsones.github.io/images/sequential_color_palette.png)